Constant-roll inflation and primordial black holes within Barrow entropic framework: Introduction

-The holographic dark energy is one competitive candidates of dark energy~\cite{Hsu2004, Horvat2004, Li2004}, which is used to explain the late time acceleration of the universe, and is proposed based on the holographic principle stating that the entropy of a system is scaled on its surface area~\cite{Witten1998, Bousso2002}.
+The holographic dark energy is one competitive candidate for dark energy~\cite{Hsu2004, Horvat2004, Li2004}, which is used to explain the late time acceleration of the universe, and is proposed based on the holographic principle stating that the entropy of a system is scaled on its surface area~\cite{Witten1998, Bousso2002}.
 The cornerstone of holographic dark energy is the horizon entropy, and different horizon entropy will result in different holographic dark energy models.
-Recently, combining the holographic principle and Barrow entropy~\cite{Barrow2020a}, Barrow holographic dark energy(BHDE) with different IR cutoff was proposed~\cite{Saridakis2020, Anagnostopoulos2020a, Srivastava2021a, Sheykhi2021, Oliveros2022} and subsequently widely studied in theories~\cite{Huang2021, Adhikary2021, Mamon2021, Rani2021, Luciano2022, Nojiri2022, Paul2022, Luciano2023, Boulkaboul2023, Pankaj2023, Ghaffari2023} and observations~\cite{Asghari2022, Jusufi2022, Barrow2021, Anagnostopoulos2020}.
+Combining the holographic principle with Barrow entropy~\cite{Barrow2020a}, Barrow holographic dark energy with different IR cutoffs have been proposed~\cite{Saridakis2020, Anagnostopoulos2020a, Srivastava2021a, Sheykhi2021, Oliveros2022} and subsequently widely studied in theories~\cite{Huang2021, Adhikary2021, Mamon2021, Rani2021, Luciano2022, Nojiri2022, Paul2022, Luciano2023, Boulkaboul2023, Pankaj2023, Ghaffari2023} and observations~\cite{Luciano2023, Asghari2022, Jusufi2022, Barrow2021, Anagnostopoulos2020}.
+Based on the Barrow entropy and Clausius relation, the modified gravitational field equations in Barrow entropy model were proposed~\cite{Asghari2022}.
+These extensive studies have precisely constrained the key parameter of the Barrow entropy model $\delta$, which has been determined to have a small value consistent with observational results~\cite{Asghari2022, Jusufi2022, Barrow2021, Anagnostopoulos2020, Luciano2023}.
+To preserve the Big Bang Nucleosynthesis(BBN) epoch, $\delta$ must be within the bound $\delta \leq 1.4 \times 10^{-4}$~\cite{Barrow2021}, which provides the tightest constraint for $\delta$.
+However, while $\delta$ is tightly constrained by BBN and other late-time observations, its role during the inflationary epoch characterized by extreme energy scales and quantum gravitational effects remain largely unexplored within Barrow cosmology.
+Recently, the constant-roll inflation was studied in holographic dark energy model~\cite{Mohammadi2022} and Tsallis holographic dark energy model~\cite{Keskin2023}, the results show that the constant-roll inflation can be realized in these models under some conditions.
+So, whether the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ depend on $\delta$ in the Barrow entropy model during inflation; how the modified model deviates from standard cosmology when $\delta$ assumes a not negligible values; whether observationally viable constant-roll inflation can be realized in this model; and if achievable, whether it can produce PBH abundances compatible with current constraints.